 It’s not that fresh fruit and veg are inherently bland in flavour… however, they will appear so if you are used to eating meals that are loaded with salt and strongly flavoured ingredients.
 It takes a while to get used to “normal food” but if you allow yourself enough time you will learn to appreciate the many subtle nuances of flavours and aromas that make nature’s bounty… well, a bounty!

 The best way to start a diet is to not go on a diet, but rather to pick one or two habits that are causing you to gain weight and change them.
 Slowly.
 One step at the time.
 Then choose another “bad habit” and change that and so on until you have seamlessly transformed your old nutritional habits into new ones that will support you every step of the way.
-The best weight loss methods are the ones that you can follow easily because it is based on your personal preferences with regards to the types of food you eat whilst keeping you in a calorific deficit and your metabolism balanced.
+The best weight loss program is the one that you can follow easily because it is based on your personal preferences with regards to the types of food you eat whilst keeping you in a calorific deficit and your metabolism balanced.

 The worse your habits are the harder this is going to be and the kinder you must be with yourself if you are serious about changing.
 It will take you longer to adopt a more natural approach to nutrition but it’s well worth the effort.
 One way you can get started is to take a typical meal for you and add something fresh to it: a tomato, a courgette, a side salad, an apple or some nuts.
 Start getting used to different veggies (or fruit) and before you know it you will be looking forward to having a food rainbow on your plate every day! …and the best part is that by that point you will have forgotten about all the junk you used to crave.